omoustaouda/telegram-media-gardener/README.md

-# Telgram Media Gardener - Keep your media together, in one place.
+# Telegram Media Gardener - Keep your chat media together, in one place.

 ## Overview

-The Telegram Media Gardenerbot serves as a seamless service to bridge Telegram with various photo storage solutions.
-Initially designed for Google Photos, its modular architecture can be extended to support other storage backends like SFTP, Nexcloud, PrismPhotos, Dropbox, ..., .
+The Telegram Media Gardener bot serves as a seamless service to bridge Telegram with various photo and media storage solutions.
+Initially designed for Google Photos, its modular architecture can be extended to support other storage backends like SFTP, Nextcloud, PrismPhotos, Dropbox, ..., .

 ## Architecture